Golden Gate Bridge

 How to Get There

-From downtown, take #38 Geary Boulevard to Park Presidio and transfer to #28 northbound to get to the Golden Gate Bridge.
-If you’re taking Golden Gate Transit from San Francisco, the #10, #70 or #80 lines will take you to the bridge.
+You can reach the Golden Gate Bridge from downtown and Union Square on Muni.
+Take the #38 bus westbound to Park Presidio Boulevard.
+Transfer to the #28 bus northbound to get to the Golden Gate Bridge.
+If you’re taking a Golden Gate Transit bus from downtown, the #10, #70 or #80 lines will take you to the bridge.

 Get more information on the neighborhoods here.